AdamSobieski/Foundation/Notes/Finite-state Machines.md

 ### Multiple Values

 Ideas are presented here with respect to declaring multiple values for style properties within and across declarations.
-Let us consider the following CSS-based syntax:
+Let us consider the following syntax:

 ```css
 div { *prop: yield(x); }